minimism/Archive/README.md

 that my imagined sample rate was not accurate (audio ISR was starving the ADC ISR), so I have reduced the sample rate.
 At the moment, this version also allows wavetable switching for oscillator 1 (sine/ramp).
 More waveforms will be forthcoming.

+## single

+*single* is a development of *adc*, concentrating on getting a few more features/quality into a single oscillator:

+* multiple selectable waveshapes;
+* higher sample rate (at least double that of *adc* since we don’t need to toggle between two oscillators;
+* … plus some other stuff :)